 - Survival insurance: when the risk covered by the insurance is the survival of the insured person, the payments will be considered tax-exempt income provided they are paid when the insured person reaches 65 years of age and at least five years have passed since the insurance was contracted.

-- Life insurance paid by individual: if life insurance was not paid directly by the employer for its employees, the payments will be considered tax-exempt income as long as the risk covered is the death, disability, loss of limb or incapability of the insured individual to perform a remunerated personal job in terms of social welfare provisions.
+- Life insurance paid by individuals: if life insurance was not paid directly by the employer for its employees, the payments will be considered tax-exempt income as long as the risk covered is the death, disability, loss of limb or incapability of the insured individual to perform a remunerated personal job in terms of social welfare provisions.

-The aforementioned exemptions are only applicable if the amounts are paid by an insurance company that is incorporated in terms of Mexican law; payments or income obtained from foreign insurers are not considered exempted.
+The aforementioned exemptions are only applicable if the amounts are paid by an insurance company that is incorporated in terms of Mexican law; payments or income obtained from foreign insurers are not considered exempt.

 - The incentive for income obtained from corporate bonds.
-Corporations or individuals that are resident in Mexico, who are required to withhold the income tax for the interest paid derived from corporate bonds, may apply a tax credit equal to 100 per cent of the income tax they are required to withhold from interest paid on publicly traded bonds issued by Mexican companies in accordance with the Stock Market Law, which will be credited against the income tax that should be paid for the withholding.
+Corporations or individuals that are resident in Mexico who are required to withhold income tax for the interest paid derived from corporate bonds may apply a tax credit equal to 100 per cent of the income tax they are required to withhold from interest paid on publicly traded bonds issued by Mexican companies in accordance with the Stock Market Law, which will be credited against the income tax that should be paid for the withholding.
 This implies exempting the interest from withholding income tax in Mexico.

 - The incentive for income obtained from the sale of shares issued by Mexican entities.
-Gains derived by Mexican individuals and non-residents from the sale of publicly traded shares of Mexican companies are generally taxed at a rate of 10 per cent provided the shares are sold on a stock exchange or derivatives market recognised under the Mexican Stock Market Law.
+Gains derived by Mexican individuals and non-residents from the sale of publicly traded shares of Mexican companies are generally taxed at a rate of 10 per cent, provided the shares are sold on a stock exchange or derivatives market recognised under the Mexican Stock Market Law.
 However, the rate may increase to up to 35 per cent where the shares sold on the stock exchange were acquired outside a stock exchange or market recognised abroad.
-For 2019, 2020 and 2021, the Mexican government allows Mexican individuals and non-residents to be taxed at a 10 per cent rate on gains from sales of shares of Mexican companies listed on recognised stock exchanges where certain requirements are met.8
+For 2019, 2020 and 2021, the government allows Mexican individuals and non-residents to be taxed at a 10 per cent rate on gains from sales of shares of Mexican companies listed on recognised stock exchanges where certain requirements are met.12

 - The incentive for the sale of shares acquired by a venture capital investment trust.
-The benefit foreseen in (b) above (a 10 per cent rate on income tax on the profits obtained from the sale of shares) will also be applicable to taxpayers who constitute a control group – in accordance with Article 129, final paragraph, No. 2 of the Income Tax Law – provided that at least 20 per cent of the shares of the Mexican entity have been acquired by a venture capital investment trust in Mexico, whose certificates are placed among the large investing public through a licensed stock exchange, in terms of the Stock Market Law or in any other recognised markets, and that the transfer refers to a process of transition of divestment by the trust fund to initiate the public listing of the entity object of investment.
+The benefit foreseen in (b) above (a 10 per cent rate on income tax on the profits obtained from the sale of shares) will also be applicable to taxpayers who constitute a control group – in accordance with Article 129, final paragraph, No. 2 of the Income Tax Law – provided that at least 20 per cent of the shares of the Mexican entity have been acquired by a venture capital investment trust in Mexico whose certificates are placed among the large investing public through a licensed stock exchange, in terms of the Stock Market Law or in any other recognised markets, and that the transfer refers to a process of transition of divestment by the trust fund to initiate the public listing of the entity object of investment.

 iv Investments made by Mexican tax residents in foreign structures